-Consider Your Filing Status
+1. Consider Your Filing Status

 Your filing status can have a significant impact on your tax refund, regardless of whether you’re single or married.
 For most married couples, it makes sense to file jointly.
 However, there are some situations where you should consider filing separately.

 For example, if you or your spouse has a significant amount of medical or business expenses, filing separately may reduce your adjusted gross income and increase the amount you can deduct (because these deductions can only be taken if they exceed a given percentage of your income).

 For tax purposes, this could mean a child or a dependent adult, including an aging parent.
-If you’re able to file as head of household it could give your refund a significant boost.
+If you’re able to file as a head of household it could give your refund a significant boost.
 For example, heads of household get a larger standard deduction than single filers.

-Claim Your Credits
+2. Claim Your Credits

 A tax credit reduces the amount of tax you owe to the IRS on a dollar-for-dollar basis.
 For example, if you owe $6,000 in taxes and claim a credit worth $1,000, your bill drops to $5,000.
 Certain credits may even be refundable, which means you can claim them even if you don’t have any tax liability.

 Your eligibility to claim these and other tax credits typically depends on your income, filing status and whether or not you have eligible dependents.
 For credits related to education expenses, there are additional guidelines regarding when you can claim them and which expenses qualify.

-Don’t Forget the Deductions
+3. Don’t Forget the Deductions

 When you file your taxes, you have to decide whether to take the standard deduction or itemize.
 For many filers, the Trump tax plan’s doubling of the standard deduction has made this choice an easy one.
 However, itemizing becomes the smarter choice when you have a lot of deductible expenses.

-This includes business expenses such as mileage and lodging, home office expenses if you’re self-employed, donations to charitable organizations, mortgage interest, student loan interest and even gambling losses.
+This includes business expenses like mileage and lodging, home office expenses if you’re self-employed, donations to charitable organizations, mortgage interest, student loan interest and even gambling losses.
 The amount of each expense you can deduct does vary.
-It’s also important to make sure you have appropriate records to backup your claim, like receipts or bank statements.
+It’s also important to make sure you have appropriate records to back up your claims, like receipts or bank statements.

-Max Out Your IRA
+4. Max Out Your IRA